George F. Elliott

-This article refers to the military man.
-For the pen name of Mary Anne Evans, see George Eliot.

 George Frank Elliott (November 30, 1846 – November 4, 1931) was a United States Marine Corps major general.
 He was the tenth Commandant of the Marine Corps between 1903 and 1910.

 Biography

 George Elliott, born in Eutaw, Alabama, was appointed to the United States Military Academy in 1868 and was honorably discharged in June 1870 upon the completion of two-years of the four-year course of study there.

 In October 1870, he was appointed a second lieutenant in the Marine Corps by the President of the United States.
 Second Lieutenant Elliott served at the Marine Barracks, Washington, D.C., from the time of his appointment to the Marine Corps until 1871, when he was transferred to Portsmouth, New Hampshire.
 He later served on Vermont, Frolic, and Monongahela, and was on duty at the Marine Barracks at Norfolk, Virginia, in 1877 when a battalion of Marines was ordered to that post from Washington, D.C. during the strike of railway employees.
 He was in command of the detachment that guarded the Baltimore and Ohio Railroad tunnel and also acted as guard for the paymaster of the railroad.
 He returned to Norfolk upon detachment from that duty.
 He was promoted to first lieutenant in 1878.

 In 1880, First Lieutenant Elliott was ordered to duty on board Alliance and served at the Marine Barracks, Boston, Massachusetts, from 1882 to 1884, when he returned to Norfolk.
 He was with the Marine battalion sent to the Isthmus of Panama in 1885.
 He was promoted to captain in 1892.

 In 1894, he was attached to USS Baltimore as Fleet Marine Officer when that ship was sent to China to guard American interests during the war between Japan and China.
 He and his men made a forced march to Seoul, a distance of 31 mi, part of which was through submerged rice fields, in eleven hours.

 In June 1895, Captain Elliott was sent to the Marine Barracks, Brooklyn, New York, and from 22 April to 22 September 1898, he was on duty with the 1st Marine Battalion with the North Atlantic Fleet.
 The fleet was sent to hold its position at Guantanamo Bay, Cuba.